chimericdream/worldofpannotia.com/src/_wondrous_items/apparatus-of-the-crab.md

   marketPriceSpecial: ""
   weight: "500 lb"
   description: |
     This item appears to be a large, sealed iron barrel, but it has a secret catch (Search DC 20 to locate) that opens a hatch in one end.
-Anyone who crawls inside finds ten (unlabeled) levers: The device has the following characteristics: hp 200; hardness 15; Spd 20 ft., swim 20 ft.; AC 20 (-1 size, +11 natural); Atk +12 melee (2d8, 2 pincers).
+Anyone who crawls inside finds ten (unlabeled) levers: The device has the following characteristics: hp 200; hardness 15; Spd 20 ft., swim 20 ft.; AC 20 (-1 size, +11 natural); Atk +12 melee ({% die_roll 2 8 0 %}, 2 pincers).

     |---
-    | Lever (1d10) | Lever Function
+    | Lever ({% die_roll 1 10 0 %}) | Lever Function
     |-|-
     | 1 | Extend/retract legs and tail
     | 2 | Uncover/cover forward porthole